 Pulsating parties

 The nightlife of Benidorm can be a blessing or a curse depending on your sensibilities.
 It can also be completely ignored if it’s not your thing.
 The town has a thriving nightlife scene with a wide range of bars, clubs, and entertainment options to suit all tastes.
 Many of the bars have an ethnic-themed look, beer, and food, catering to the preferences of German or British tourists, for example.
-I generally prefer to spend my time in the quieter, more upscale parts of the city.
-However, every once in a while, I like to let loose (and indulge in a bit of ‘se vautrer dans la boue’) by heading to a British bar or club for a wild night out.
+It’s perfectly possible to spend time in the quieter, more upscale parts of the city; and every once in a while, let loose (and indulge in a bit of se vautrer dans la boue) by heading to a bar or club for a wild night out.
+You can have it both ways.

 Benidorm rises

-Benidorm was once a quiet fishing village with just a few hundred inhabitants.
-However, it has since undergone an incredible transformation to become a thriving tourist destination, complete with towering high-rise buildings.
+Benidorm has undergone an incredible transformation to become a thriving tourist destination, complete with towering high-rise buildings.
 Construction of these buildings began in the 1960s.
 The Gran Hotel Bali is the tallest hotel in the area, standing at 186 meters and boasting 52 floors.
 It is one of the tallest hotels in Europe and the tallest building in Spain outside of Madrid and Barcelona.
 Meanwhile, the Intempo building, with its striking twisted helicoidal shape and illuminated glass crown, is the tallest residential building at 188 meters and 44 floors.
 Despite the building losing a few meters from its original plan, it remains an impressive landmark.
 Its architects, Spanish firm A-Cero, have said that the shape was inspired by the female form.
-Isn’t everything!
+In that case, it must be the lower half of the female form.

 Fantastic beaches

-Benidorm boasts two stunning Blue Flag beaches: Playa de Levante and Playa de Poniente.
-Both beaches offer clean sands and crystal clear waters.
+The Playa de Levante and Playa de Poniente beaches offer immaculately clean sands and crystal clear waters.
 The local council takes the maintenance of the beaches very seriously.
 Men and machine are constantly at work keeping them pristine.

 The beaches sit either side of the old town.
 Levante beach is populated more by Brits and other northern European tribes.
 Along the sea front, you will find their favoured pubs and bars.
 Pass one and you might hear a football chant in English.
 Pass another and you might hear a French chanson.